google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • Plasticky build quality — feels cheaper than Honda

-• Ethanol fuel causes carburetor issues if not stored properly
+• Ethanol fuel causes carburetor issues if stored improperly

 Real-World Usage Notes

-The 39 lb weight is a huge advantage.
-One person can easily carry it to the car, out of the garage, or around the campsite.
-The Honda EU2200i is 47 lbs — still manageable, but the Champion is noticeably lighter.
+The 39 lb weight is a genuine advantage over the Honda's 47 lbs.
+One person can carry it to the car, out of the garage, or around the campsite without strain.

 🆚 Champion vs Honda — The Honest Comparison

-The Champion 100519 costs about $400.
+The Champion 100519 costs roughly $400.
 The Honda EU2200i costs about $1,200.
-Is the Honda 3x better?
+Is the Honda 3× better?
 No. The Honda is more refined, quieter (48dB vs 53dB), and will last longer.
-But for most people — weekend campers, occasional home backup — the Champion is more than enough.
+But for weekend campers and occasional home backup, the Champion is more than enough.
 If you run a generator daily for work, buy the Honda.
-If you use it a few times a year, save your money and buy the Champion.
+If you use it a few times a year, save your money.

 Where to Buy